AsahiLuna/100-days-of-code/r1-log.md

 Update homepage and add the 'info' component, add some dependencies like the font-awesome and element UI.
 Also, I do the unit test for the 'info' module's logic part.
 But I do not add the CSS style yet, Maybe I will do it tonight or tomorrow.

 ![image][https://pbs.twimg.com/media/DnW6vv7UwAEAEJT.jpg]

+### R1D3
+Update info module CSS style, include container and socials icons, tomorrow I will add the i18n and start to write other modules.